williambuck/wiki_download_search_predict/README.md

 The raw page text and its category information is written to a collection on a Mongo server running on a dedicated AWS instance.

-We want your code to be modular enough that any valid category from Wikipedia can be queried by your code.
-You are encouraged to exploit this modularity to pull additional wikipedia categories beyond ML and Business Software.
-As always, the more data the better.
+The code is modular enough that any valid category from Wikipedia can be queried by the download.py script.

 **Note:** Both "Machine Learning" and "Business Software" contain a heirarchy of nested sub-categories.
 I pulled every single page within each parent category, not just those directly beneath them, by specifying a nesting_level greater than 1.
 Depending on what the additional categories I downloaded where like in terms of quantity of subcategories, I would change the nesting level to be between 0-5.